 Researchers tied PTEN, a known cancer gene, to autism 15 years ago, when they identified a boy with both conditions.
 Since then, researchers have found mutations in the gene in many people with autism.
 PTEN is now ranked among the genes with the strongest ties to the condition.

 PTEN’s main function is blocking the activation of a cell-growth pathway called PI3K.
 Some mutations in PTEN impair this pathway, allowing cells to grow and divide out of control.
-This is consistent with the observation that mutations in the gene are associated with enlarged heads in people with autism; the mutations also cause benign tumors in children.
+This is consistent with the observation that mutations in the gene are associated with enlarged heads in people with autism; the mutations also cause benign tumors in children [and increase their risk of cancer].

 But predicting the effects of a given PTEN mutation is difficult.